greenelab/rheum-plier-data/sle-wb/README.md

 First, we'll look only at datasets from the Affymetrix hgu133plus2 platform (E-GEOD-39088, E-GEOD-61635, E-GEOD-72747).
 It's worth noting here that E-GEOD-39088 and E-GEOD-72747 are both studies of IFN-alpha kinoid (IFN-K), a therapeutic vaccine.

-If we look just at normalization (no scaling), there is [separation between the datasets in the first two principal components when normalized with `RMA`](https://github.com/greenelab/rheum-plier-data/blob/master/sle-wb/plots/PCA/HGU133PLUS2_RMA_PC1-5_pairs_no.transform.png) ([cum. var. exp. = 0.779](https://github.com/greenelab/rheum-plier-data/blob/master/sle-wb/plots/PCA/HGU133PLUS2_RMA_PC1-5_pairs_no.transform.tsv)).
-When `SCANfast` is used as the normalization method, this [dataset-specific effect is less evident after PC1](https://github.com/greenelab/rheum-plier-data/blob/master/sle-wb/plots/PCA/HGU133PLUS2_SCANfast_PC1-5_pairs_no.transform.png) ([cum. var. explain = 0.563](https://github.com/greenelab/rheum-plier-data/blob/master/sle-wb/plots/PCA/HGU133PLUS2_SCANfast_PC1-5_pairs_no.transform.tsv)) and the two IFN-K datasets group together.
+If we look just at normalization (no scaling), there is [separation between the datasets in the first two principal components when normalized with `RMA`](https://github.com/greenelab/rheum-plier-data/blob/master/sle-wb/plots/PCA/HGU133PLUS2_RMA_PC1-5_pairs_no.transform.png) ([cum. var. exp. = 0.779](https://github.com/greenelab/rheum-plier-data/blob/master/sle-wb/plots/PCA/HGU133PLUS2_RMA_PC1-5_pairs_no.transform.tsv)).* When `SCANfast` is used as the normalization method, this [dataset-specific effect is less evident after PC1](https://github.com/greenelab/rheum-plier-data/blob/master/sle-wb/plots/PCA/HGU133PLUS2_SCANfast_PC1-5_pairs_no.transform.png) ([cum. var. explain = 0.563](https://github.com/greenelab/rheum-plier-data/blob/master/sle-wb/plots/PCA/HGU133PLUS2_SCANfast_PC1-5_pairs_no.transform.tsv)) and the two IFN-K datasets group together.

-As demonstrated below, [0, 1] scaling before combining experiments reduces this dataset-specific effect regardless of normalization method.
+As demonstrated below, [0, 1] scaling before combining experiments reduces this dataset-specific effect regardless of the normalization method used.

 #### RMA, [0,1] scaling before concatenation